 Painting is the most under-appreciated home improvement.
 Nothing provides a higher ROI than quality, professionally done painting.
 When putting your home on the market, consider a professional painter who can help select the right palette, skim the walls, seal trim and repair minor damage before applying top quality paint that’s appropriate for each surface (matte for living areas, egg shell or semi-gloss for trims and doors and proper ceiling paint.)
 It doesn’t seem like the most glamorous of renovations, or promise the most dramatic before-and-after, but it instills freshness and can flatter your home in ways you’ve never imagined.
 It’s like dressing for your body type, a colour expert can help select the perfect shades to work with the lighting in your home and ensure it puts its best face forward!

 ROI: A fresh coat of paint typically garners a 60% return on your investment.

-When it comes to sprucing up our homes for selling, we immediately think about improving our kitchens and bathrooms.
-However, when contemplating a profitable renovation, nothing “sinks” a sale price quicker than a house that’s taking on water.
+When contemplating a profitable renovation, nothing “sinks” a sale price quicker than a house that’s taking on water.
 Especially in this market, where strong sale prices are being paid for homes with “good bones,” ensuring that the roof and windows are in good shape, gutters and drains are functioning properly and the foundation is dry is crucial to realizing the potential value in a home.
 Consider items like vinyl windows, a new roof or even waterproofing the foundation.
 Buyers are wise to structural issues, and learning that a homeowner has done their homework and made the proper investments to prevent flooding and leaks will go a long way in a buyer’s eyes (and offer!).

-ROI: Renovations that will save home owners money in the long run will draw a higher return, around 75%, depending on the scale of the reno.
+ROI: Renovations that will save home owners money in the long run will draw a higher return, around 75 per cent, depending on the scale of the reno.